canmet-energy/outlook_to_sap/README.md

 git clone https://github.com/canmet-energy/outlook_to_sap.git
 ```

 2. Edit your projects list by modifying the Excel projects.xlsx in the resources folder.
 The default is set to mine like this.
+Note the short project_nicknames that I gave for each project that we will use later.
 ![alt text](https://github.com/canmet-energy/outlook_to_sap/raw/master/images/Excel.png)

 3. Use Prefixes for your events/meetings in outlook to match the nicknames that you have defined in your projects.xlsx file.
+For example to charge to the **Pathyways Project**.
+I prefix any timeslot with a **PW:** prefix I defined in my Excel file.
 ![alt text](https://github.com/canmet-energy/outlook_to_sap/raw/master/images/outlook.png)

 3. Open up SAP and go to the week you wish to examine.
 Get the weeknumber.